dwaghmare/gitconfig/README.md

 gitconfig
 =========

-A cool configuration for Git
+A cool configuration for Git, copy and paste in your .gitconfig file (or in .git/config).